gbwilhelm/yacht/README.md

 ~~"An http version is currently hosted at http://ec2-54-221-87-221.compute-1.amazonaws.com:8081/index.html"~~

 Since the scope of this project is small and the cost of DNS hosting is high for my needs, I do not plan on registering a new domain name other than the default EC2 DNS name.
+Since I do not own my EC2 instance's domain, I am unable to get an official SSL certificate.

+If I did register a domain name and obtain a signed cert, this is how I would do it.
+First, I would register a domain name with AWS Route 53.
+I would probably use a com TLD, which Amazon prices at $12.
+Then, I would simply obtain a free SSL certificate from AWS Certificate Manager using that domain.
+My server code would be modified to access the cert via the AWS Javascript SDK.
+I would also install and run NGINX to enable my site to use ports 80 and 443.

 The structure of this repository is as follows: